Optimizer choice is an empirical decision

 How this figure should be interpreted

-The statement “Adam performs best on average” is an aggregate empirical statement, not a theorem.
-It means that, after averaging over the tasks in the benchmark, Adam gave the best overall result.
-It does not mean that Adam is always the best choice for every dataset, architecture, or training regime.
+The statement “Adam performs best on average” is an aggregate empirical statement, not a theorem: averaged over the benchmark’s tasks, Adam gave the best overall result.
+It carries no guarantee for any single dataset, architecture, or training regime, and the variance across tasks is typically large enough that the per-task ranking looks quite different from the aggregate one.

 First practical conclusion